DNS124/Site-web-weather/README.md

 # Site-web-weather
-Site web cu vremea din Romania
+A web site with weather from Romania.

-Exista site ul si pe Netlify: https://effortless-lolly-8d3526.netlify.app/
+This site is olso on Netlify: https://effortless-lolly-8d3526.netlify.app/